GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 Here is an example of a great bug report:

 {{< note example >}}
-Title: Trimming video gives an error error if time cursor doesn't overlap any sequence
+Title: Trimming video gives an error if time cursor doesn't overlap any sequence

 **Program version**: